leanprover-community/aesop/README.md

   except for instance arguments and dependent arguments (i.e. those that can be inferred from the types of later arguments).

-  When a forward rule is successful, Aesop remembers the type of the hypothesis added by the rule, say `T`.
-If a forward rule (possibly the same one) is subsequently applied to a subgoal and wants to add another hypothesis of type `T`, this is forbidden and the rule fails.
-Without this restriction, forward rules would in many cases be applied infinitely often.
-However, note that the rule is still executed on its own subgoals (and their subgoals, etc.), which can become a performance issue.
-You should therefore prefer `destruct` rules where possible.
+  A forward rules will never add a hypothesis to the context if another hypothesis of the same type already exists.
-- **`destruct`**: works like `forward`, but after the rule has been applied, hypotheses that were used as immediate arguments are cleared.
+- **`destruct`**: works like `forward`, but after the rule has been applied, propositional hypotheses (i.e., hypotheses whose types are `Prop`s) that were used as immediate arguments are cleared.
 This is useful when you want to eliminate a hypothesis.
 E.g. the rule
   ```
   @[aesop norm destruct]
   theorem and_elim_right : α ∧ β → α := ...